Joseph-Anthony-King/CopilotPrompts/SocialistMeansOfProductionEvaluation/Summary/README.md

 ## Convertible Labor Certificates and Foreign Trade Mechanisms n

 Foreign trade is facilitated through convertible labor certificates held in savings accounts at People’s Banks.
-These certificates can be exchanged for foreign currency or used to contract with foreign investors and cooperatives.
-The system ensures full or partial currency convertibility, subject to democratic oversight and regulatory compliance.
+These certificates can be exchanged for foreign currency.
+The system ensures full currency convertibility, subject to regulatory compliance.

 Foreign investors may contract directly with cooperatives using foreign currency, with terms negotiated transparently and subject to cooperative governance.
+Thanks to the exchange rate foreigners can pay in foreign currency which is then converted into labor certificates.
 Export arrangements prioritize member interests and local development, balancing global competitiveness with social and environmental standards.

 The convertibility of labor certificates is managed to prevent speculative finance and ensure stability.
 Exchange rates are set based on labor value and international market conditions, with mechanisms for hedging and risk management.